-I am absolutely THRILLED that the incomparable Joe Winke, CEO of Healthy Surprise is the very first MALE Pig Of The Month.
+I am absolutely THRILLED that the incomparable Joe Winke, CEO of Healthy Surprise is the very first male Reader Of The Month.
 I felt incredibly honoured that Joe chose to help launch his new Gluten Free Surprise box here for Celiac Awareness Month with an incredibly generous giveaway - 6 months of Gluten Free Surprise Boxes delivered to you door.
 Do NOT miss out on entering this amazing giveaway, and experiencing Joe's delicious healthy snack boxes and superior customer service.

 I first met Joe when I won a Healthy Surprise box at the TechMunch LA 2011 Food Bloggers Conference.
 I was SO excited.
 A box of vegan, gluten free snacks made out of whole foods!
 I could eat EVERYTHING!
 It was like his company was made for me!
 I was familiar with some of the natural food companies, but also discovered some amazing new companies that I otherwise would never have known about.
 I was buzzing!